owenmonroe/knowledge_periodicals_text_reuse/006_source3.md

 ## Rooks in _The Saturday Magazine_
 This first image is a page of _The Saturday Magazine_, August 11, 1832 issue.
 This is page 56 of the collected 1832 volume.
-This page uses derogatory and oppressive language to refer to African people in the article "Mungo Park in the Desert."

 {% assign rook_sat_1 = site.mindoc_media | sort: "order" |
 where_exp: "item", "item.page == 'source3'" | where_exp: "item",